drrb/gitsu/index.md

 Ready to [get started](/gitsu/getting-started)?

-## License
+### License

 Gitsu is licensed under the Gnu Public License, v3.
-For details, see
+For details, see [the license](http://www.gnu.org/licenses/gpl-3.0.html).